luigilesca/ipad-demo-landing-page-apple/README.md

-This is Tesla clone landing page about Model 3 car.
+This is ipad (Apple) landing page.
+I try to replace the same original animation of Apple site.

 I build this project to practice in:

   - JavaScript animation
-  - JavaScript DOM manipulation
-  - Javascript Events
+  - GSAP animation